 COVID-19 Public Assistance Forms and Resources

-FEMA's Public Assistance program provides federal reimbursement for up to 75 percent of eligible costs to eligible applicants for expenses associated with the response to a federally declared emergency or disaster.
-The applicant is responsible for the remaining 25 percent of the expense.
+FEMA’s Public Assistance program provides reimbursement at a minimum of 75 percent of eligible costs to eligible applicants for expenses associated with the response to a federally declared emergency or disaster.
+The applicant is responsible for the remaining non-federal cost share up to 25 percent of the expense.

 Content on this page is specific to the COVID-19 pandemic.
 Check out our Frequently Asked Questions page for more information.
 Inquiries about other incidents should be directed to PEMA.

 - COVID-19 Event Summary: DR-4506